 David Gardner was International Affairs Editor and Associate Editor at the Financial Times (FT).
 He joined the paper in 1978 and worked mainly as a foreign correspondent, a regional specialist, or writer on international affairs.

 From 1978-80, Mr. Gardner was the FT’s Spain correspondent, covering the country’s democratic transition.
 From 1980-83, he worked on the International Desk, launching the first FT international edition.
 From 1984-89, he was Mexico and Central America correspondent, covering the start of Mexico’s transition to democracy.
 From 1989-90, he served as FT Deputy Features Editor, and thereafter as Brussels correspondent until 1994.
 From 1995-99, Mr. Gardner became the FT’s Middle East Editor, before later moving to New Delhi to become South Asia Bureau Chief until 2001.
 From 2002-06, he served as FT’s International Affairs Writer, and from 2006-10 as Chief Leader Writer & Associate Editor.

 In 2003, Mr. Gardner won the David Watt international political journalism prize for his writing on the Arab world.
 He is also the author of Last Chance: The Middle East in the Balance (I.B.
 Tauris), which was long-listed for the 2010 George Orwell book prize.
 The book, originally published before the Arab Spring, was recently released in paperback with a new preface.

-Mr. Gardner regularly appears on international television and radio and has lectured or given papers at think-tanks, foundations and universities around the world.
+Mr. Gardner regularly appeared on international television and radio and lectured or gave papers at think-tanks, foundations and universities around the world.
 He was made a Senior Associate Member of St Antony’s College Oxford in 2008.